lancenacabuan/Shaliah/README.md

     (they share it, rather than split
     it)[\[2\]](https://en.wikipedia.org/wiki/Trinitarianism_in_the_Church_Fathers#:~:text=Some%20of%20the%20evidence%20used,equal%20persons%20%28hypostaseis%29.%5B%201).

-Trinitarianism thus claims to maintain monotheism–a **unity of essence**–while confessing a **plurality of persons**.
+Trinitarianism thus claims to maintain monotheism – a **unity of essence** – while confessing a **plurality of persons**.
 This inherently mysterious doctrine became, in essence, the "orthodox Christian" answer to who Jesus is in relation to God.
-The next section will pivot to the other perspective: those who challenge this doctrine and argue that the **Biblical Unitarian** view–God is a single person, and Jesus is His human Messiah–is the authentic biblical teaching.
+The next section will pivot to the other perspective: those who challenge this doctrine and argue that the **Biblical Unitarian** view – God is a single person, and Jesus is His human Messiah – is the authentic biblical teaching.

 ## The Biblical Unitarian View of Jesus Christ: Theology and Exegesis